 R E V I E W S :

-Sydney composer, PhD candidate and music educator Natalie Nicolas completed her Master of Music (Composition) degree under scholarship at the Sydney Conservatorium of Music.
-Nicolas has written for the Australian String Quartet, percussionist Claire Edwardes, the Goldner String Quartet, the Muses Trio, the Tasmanian Symphony Orchestra (TSO), TSO Principal Viola Stefanie Farrands, Sydney Philharmonia Choirs, Canberra Symphony Orchestra (CSO) flautist Virginia Taylor, CSO harpist Alice Giles, cellist Georg Pedersen, Geist String Quartet, the Australian Chamber Orchestra (ACO), and others.
+Sydney composer, PhD candidate, and music educator Natalie Nicolas completed her Master of Music (Composition) degree under scholarship at the Sydney Conservatorium of Music.
+Nicolas is a tutor and lecturer at Sydney Conservatorium of Music, the 2021 Composer in Residence at Loreto Normanhurst, vocalist/pianist in gigs, and owns/runs a piano tuition school.
+She has written for artists such as the Australian String Quartet, Claire Edwardes, the Goldner String Quartet, the Muses Trio, the Tasmanian Symphony Orchestra, Sydney Philharmonia Choirs, Canberra Symphony Orchestra, the Australian Chamber Orchestra, and others.

-In 2013, Nicolas wrote for the Australian String Quartet under the guidance of Andrew Ford, as a winner of the National Composers Forum.
-She has also had a piece premiered in Hong Kong and in Shenzhen at the Pinyin Festival and the New Music Ensemble by the ensemble 'Kollektiv Totem'.
+In 2013, Nicolas wrote for the ASQ under the guidance of Andrew Ford, as a winner of the National Composers Forum.

 Nicolas was selected for the inaugural National Women Composer's Development Program in 2016-2018.

-Nicolas won the prestigious Flinders Quartet Composition Competition in 2017 and 2019, which saw the world premiere of her works on both occasions by the Flinders String Quartet.
-Nicolas went on to receive the Flinders String Quartet ‘All That We Are’ residency.
+Nicolas won the prestigious Flinders Quartet Composition Competition in 2017 and 2019, and went on to receive the Flinders String Quartet ‘All That We Are’ residency.

-In 2017-18, Nicolas was commissioned by the Hush Foundation, and wrote for the ACO alongside mentors Paul Stanhope and Matthew Hindson.
-Her piece ‘We Won’t Let You Down’ premiered at City Recital Hall in Sydney and Melbourne Recital Centre in 2018.
+In 2017-18, Nicolas was commissioned by the Hush Foundation, and wrote for the Australian Chamber Orchestra, premiering her piece in City Recital Hall, Sydney, and further in Melbourne Recital Centre.

-In 2018, Nicolas was a selected composer for the National Gondwana School where she studied with Antony Pitts, director of the Song Company; that same year, the Muses Trio premiered her piece ‘Afflatus’ in multiple concerts in an Australian east coast tour for International Women’s Day.
-ABC Classic FM interviewed Natalie as a featured composer, and featured Natalie in November 2018’s ‘AusMusic Month’, where “We Won’t Let You Down” was used in the broadcasting’s imaging throughout the month of November.
+In 2018, Nicolas wrote for Gondwana voices and the Song Company; that same year, the Muses Trio premiered her piece ‘Afflatus’ in an Australian tour for International Women’s Day.
+ABC Classic interviewed Natalie and featured her in November 2018’s ‘AusMusic Month’ and in their November imaging.